thomd/salesforce-cli-tools/README.md

 ### Inspect Relations of a given Object with other Objects of Interest

-Supposed you are interested in the realations of an Account `0019O00000Dc70zQAB` with User, Contact and AccountContactRelation:
+Supposed you are interested in the realations of an Account, e.g. `0019O00000Dc70zQAB`, with User, Contact and AccountContactRelation:

     sf-data -s Account -s User -s Contact -s AccountContactRelation cd .data
-    sf-rel -l 2 0019O00000Dc70zQAB
+    sf-rel 0019O00000Dc70zQAB
-    vd *.csv

 ### Deploy Files from Git Index to Org